-- A completed and signed application form - A project description detailing the objectives, activities and participants.
-This should include a detailed, achievable project timeline - Background information about the host mentor or organization that demonstrates their commitment to career development and professional training for music industry professionals.
-Key participants' CV/resumes or biographies including career and educational accomplishments, and music industry experience - A balanced project budget, which details planned expenditures, resources and additional revenues or other support (including in-kind contributions) - Two current letters of recommendation for the applicant and proposed project including one from the music industry professional, organization or event confirming participation
+- A completed and signed application - A project description detailing the objectives, activities and participants.
+This should include a detailed, achievable project timeline - Background information about the mentor, recording studio or organization offering the mentorship, internship or training.
+Please provide details about the recording studio and its equipment - Key participants' CV/resumes or biographies, including career and educational accomplishments, music industry experience and list of previous sound recording projects - A balanced project budget, which details planned expenditures, resources and additional revenues or other support (including in-kind contributions).
+This should include a detailed list of desired equipment and unit costs if applying for equipment purchase - Two current letters of support for the applicant and proposed project, including one from the participating mentor, recording studio or organization confirming participation